 You will hear people talking in four different situations ONCE.
-Listen and mark the correct alternative (A, B or C).
-(4x1.5=6 pts.)
+Listen and on your optic form, mark the alternative (A, B or C) that best answers the questions.
+(4x1.25=5 pts.)

 1. Listen to the talk.
 What sport is being described?